symonhasan/all-about-git/README.md

 ![git reset all](snapshot/10.PNG)
 <p align="center"><em>Fig - remove all files from stage area</em></p>

-To add a sepcific file we can type
+To add a sepcific file to staging area we can type
 ```bash
 $   git add <filename>
 ```
 ![git add specific file to stage area](snapshot/9.PNG)
 <p align="center"><em>Fig - add specific file to stage area</em></p>

-To remove a specific file from stage area
+To remove a specific file from staging area
 ```bash
 $   git reset <filename>
 ```
 ![git reset filename](snapshot/12.PNG)
 <p align="center"><em>Fig - git reset specific file</em></p>

-Now for our project let's add all file to stage area.
+Now for our project let's add all file to staging area.

 ![all files to stage area](snapshot/11.PNG)
 <p align="center"><em>Fig - all files to stage area</em></p>

 ### Commit Changes

 To commit changes that we have made in our project first we have to add all our files that we want to commit in staging area with ```git add``` command.
-You can see the new changes you have made in your files using
+We can see the new changes we have made in our files using
 ```bash
 $   git diff
 ```